dasarpai/old.dasarpai.github.io/_dsblog/2024-06-28-Decoding-Windows-User-Folder.md

 These user profiles help manage and organize user-specific data and settings, ensuring that each user has a personalized experience while using the computer.

 ## Public folder is confusing.
-If there is another user on this machine say "ravi" then it will have its own folder like  "hari_" then what is the user of public?
+If there is another user on this machine say "ravi" then it will have its own folder like  "hari" has.
+In that case what is the use of public folder?

-The `Public` folder serves a specific purpose: it provides a common area for sharing files and folders among all users on the same computer.
+The `Public` folder is not 'Public' user, like 'hari' folder is for 'hari' user.
+It serves a specific purpose: it provides a common area for sharing files and folders among all users on the same computer.
 Here's why it's useful:

 ### Purpose of the Public Folder